 Finally, ask explicitly about how the development firm approaches quality in software.

-Frankly, this can be difficult to assess, since you can’t look directly at their handiwork, like a carpenter or a different kind of craftsperson.
+Frankly, this can be difficult to assess in a custom software, since you can’t look directly at their handiwork, like a carpenter or a different kind of craftsperson.

 However, here are a few questions that can help you determine the quality of a firm’s approach to custom software, even if you don’t consider yourself a technical expert:

-Does the firm use automated testing?
+Does the firm use automation in testing?
 A baseline expectation is that developers are writing unit tests (at least) and using automated tooling to run the test suite anytime code is merged.

 What is the internal process for code reviews?

 Are there coding standards for web apps, sites, backends, etc?

 What other quality processes are built into the development flow?